(NOtice: norristown municipal hall HAS MOVED TO logan commerce center)

 Aug.
 24- Request for bids opened for a number of contracts to be awarded for the project.
 The bid can be read at https://www.pennbid.net/..

 Oct.
-20- Council approved contracts for a general contractor, plumbing, HVAC, electrical and an e-generator at their work session.
+20- Council approved bids for a general contractor, plumbing, HVAC, electrical and an e-generator at their work session.
 Council formally rejected the bid that came in for the sprinkler system.
-Municipal Hall renovation contracts.
+Municipal Hall renovation bids.

 Nov.
 4- Terms for an 18-month lease agreement are unanimously approved by Council for temporary office space for non-police operations at Logan Commerce Center.
 Rent will be $12,928 a month which will be paid for out of CIP funds (see Ordinance 20-10 from May 5).
 The lease agreement was approved through Resolution 20-97.